 Some people, no matter the quality, seems to destroy or lose their socks constantly.
-Whether it's in the school locker room or the depths of your closet, socks will somehow find a way to disappear.
+Whether it's in the school locker room or the depths of your closet, socks can somehow always find a way to disappear.
 The Fruit of the Loom mid-ankle crew socks fill the niche of a worry-free pair that you won't be stressed about using, abusing, and maybe even losing.

-The material is a bit scratchy and very thin.
+The material is a bit scratchy and quite thin.
 The overall fit is a little loose and feels like after a few washes will have trouble staying pulled up.
 While not the best socks by any means, the low price point makes them perfect for kids with growing feet or a penchant for misplacing their things.

 Why You Should Trust Us